Energy House Laboratories. Shaping the future of energy.

 To help meet the UK’s carbon reduction targets, building regulations and product standards for insulation materials are now stricter than ever, demanding sustainable and recycled products that offer enhanced thermal performance.

-The laboratory operates a management system which meets both the technical competence and management system requirements of ISO/IEC 17025:2017 that are necessary for the laboratory to constantly deliver technically valid, impartial test results within our accredited scope.
+The laboratory operates a management system which meets both the technical competence and management system requirements of BS EN ISO/IEC 17025:2017 that are necessary for the laboratory to constantly deliver technically valid, impartial test results within our accredited scope.

 Smart Meters > Smart Homes